Sator. 2019. Directed & Written by Jordan Graham.

 Where is the line?
 It exists where figurative delusions cross over into dangerous reality.

-Father Gore knows what it’s like to suffer with mental illness, as well as the stigma— he’s spent the better part of two decades dealing with bipolar II disorder.
+I know what it’s like to suffer with mental illness, as well as the stigma— I’ve spent the better part of two decades dealing with bipolar II disorder.
 Nevertheless, when left untreated, a person’s illness can potentially become a danger, to themselves and others.
 Graham represents this process with Adam initially feeling / seeing a nebulous spirit in the woods.
 His fears of Sator grow until he perceives a physical creature stalking him, symbolic of how mental illness starts in the mind and, if left unchecked, becomes a very literal, harmful presence in a person’s life.
 When untreated mental health issues are mixed with a heady cocktail of religious delusion, the results can be terrifying.